srazzano/Pale_Moon_Forum/README.md

 # Pale Moon Forum
-Tweaks for the Pale Moon Forum: <a href="https://raw.githubusercontent.com/srazzano/Pale_Moon_Forum/master/Pale_Moon_Forum.user.js">Download</a><br>To theme scrollbar and checkboxes, use this version of Greasemonkey: <a href="https://raw.githubusercontent.com/srazzano/Greasemonkey/master/greasemonkey-PM1.0.2.xpi">Download</a><br>Start by clicking on "Open Closed Boards" button
+Tweaks for the Pale Moon Forum: <a href="https://raw.githubusercontent.com/srazzano/Pale_Moon_Forum/master/Pale_Moon_Forum.user.js">Download</a><br>To theme scrollbar and checkboxes, use this version of Greasemonkey: <a href="https://raw.githubusercontent.com/srazzano/Greasemonkey/master/greasemonkey-PM1.0.2.xpi">Download</a><br>Start by clicking on "Open Closed Boards" button to view all boards and select desired boards to open

 <img src="https://github.com/srazzano/Images/blob/master/forum.png"/>